Following the extensive changes of four years earlier, only a few small changes for the 26th edition.

 Consideration for Other Players

-The player who has the honour should be allowed to play before his opponent or fellow-competitor tees his ball.
+The player who has the honour should be allowed to play before his

-No one should move, talk or stand close to or directly behind the ball or the hole when a player is addressing the ball or making a stroke.
+ball or the hole when a player is addressing the ball or making a

 In the interest of all, players should play without delay